jackmoore/jackmoore.github.io/_src/posts/2011-07-18__ie-transparency-problems.md

 This is a less robust solution than the gradient filter, however it works well and is supported for IE6-IE8.
 The AlphaImageLoader filter displays an image between the background and the content.

 **It is treated like an image element and not a CSS background-image, so it loses CSS properties like background-position and background-repeat.
-Also, it's src is relative to the current HTML document unlike a CSS background-image which path is relative to the CSS document.**  An absolute path or path that is relative to the root can be used to avoid some of the document to document path confusion.
+Also, its src is relative to the current HTML document unlike a CSS background-image which path is relative to the CSS document.**  An absolute path or path that is relative to the root can be used to avoid some of the document to document path confusion.
 A CSS expression can be used to create a path that is relative to the CSS document as having paths relative to the HTML document can impractical, especially for code that is distributed or reuable.

 	#demo {
 		background:url(ie8-logo.png) 0 0 no-repeat;